kundlatsch/concurrent-merge-sort/README.md

-# concurrent-merge-sort
+# Concurrent Merge Sort
-Merge sort implementado em C utilizando MPI e o método de divisão e conquista
+Merge sort implemented in C, using MPI and the Divide and Conquer method.